nghianghesi/hms/README.md

      * 2 machines to simulate clients
 4. Results:
   * Able to scale processing to multiple machines,
-  * Able to handle more than 2K concurrent of tracking + more than 2K concurrent of query requests.
+  * Able to handle more than 2K concurrent of tracking requests + more than 2K concurrent of query requests.
    (simulated by ~4K threads, 2K on each of 2 client machines)
-  * max time for request < 15s, avg 1.2K+ requests/s (tracking+query)
+  * max time for request < 15s
+  * avg 1.2K+ requests/s (tracking+query)